 Specific policies and provisions of the FHCF are outlined in the rules of the SBA.
 The rulemaking process includes workshops, public hearings, and final approval by the SBA Trustees.
 The rules are continually being updated in order to accommodate new procedures and forms necessary for the administration of the FHCF.
-All proposed amendments to the rules are published in the Florida Administrative Register and can also be found online at www.sbafla.com/fhcf under "Proposed Rules."
+All proposed amendments to the rules are published in the Florida Administrative Register.
 Once the proposed amendments have been adopted, the rules, as amended, are published in the Florida Administrative Code.
 All rules (proposed or adopted) are available online at www.sbafla.com/fhcf under "FHCF Rules."